finbourne/luminesce-sdk-csharp/sdk/docs/HistoricallyExecutedQueriesApi.md

             var endAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Date time to end the search at.
-Defaults to now. (optional) var freeTextSearch = "freeTextSearch_example";  // string? | Some test that must be in at least one field returned. (optional) var showAll = false;  // bool? | For users with extra permissions, they may optionally see other users' queries. (optional)  (default to false) var mayUseNativeStore = true;  // bool? | Should a native data store (e.g. Athena or Fabric) be used over Elastic Search if available? (optional)  (default to true)
+Defaults to now. (optional) var freeTextSearch = "freeTextSearch_example";  // string? | Some test that must be in at least one field returned. (optional) var showAll = false;  // bool? | For users with extra permissions, they may optionally see other users' queries. (optional)  (default to false) var mayUseNativeStore = true;  // bool? | Should a native data store (e.g. Athena or Fabric) be used over Elastic Search if available?
+This is no longer supported and effectively always true. (optional)  (default to true)

             try
             {